 - Decoupage a Dollar Store Cutting Board Craft

 There you have it!
-That is how you can mod podge on plastic.
+That is how you can Mod Podge on plastic.
 How did yours turn out?
 No matter if it is your first time trying or you have tried multiple times, we would love to see your progress or your finished product.
 The best way to do this is to tag us on Tag us on Facebook or Instagram.
 We cannot wait to see it!

 Become a Sustain My Craft Habit insider to receive fun freebies!